AliSafari-IT/asafarim-dot-be/apps/test-automation-ui/README.md

 ## Overview

-Testora UI is a modern, interactive test automation dashboard built with React, TypeScript, and TailwindCSS.
-It provides a comprehensive view of test automation metrics, recent runs, and analytics for TestCafe E2E testing.
+Testora UI is a modern, interactive test automation dashboard built with React and TypeScript.
+It provides a comprehensive view of test automation metrics, recent runs, and analytics for TestCafe E2E testing, including live execution logs and persisted test statuses.

 ## Features